<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=905697862838810&amp;ev=PageView&amp;noscript=1">

 Leadership within your business should review your organization’s advisory agreements with a fine-tooth comb to determine whether their existing retirement advisor accepts liability if they protect you as a plan sponsor, and/or if they limit your rights and recourse—or those of your employees and plan beneficiaries—under ERISA.

-If you determine that your advisor is not acting as a fiduciary for your plan, then it’s to question whether that advisor is serving your organization’s best interests and look around for one who will.
+If you determine that your advisor is not acting as a fiduciary for your plan, then it might be time to question whether that advisor is serving your organization’s best interests and to look around for one who will.

 New call-to-action